-However, I was determined to overcome this silly fear by taking on my first bread dough with a no knead version (pretty much can’t screw that up right).
-So after googling and tastespotting - then not reading the recipe through, this is what I came up with.
+However, I was determined to overcome this silly fear by taking on my first artisan bread dough with a no-knead version.
+Pretty much can’t screw that up, right?

 makes four 1 pound loaves.